Res-NeoTech/nexodus/README.md

 - **History**: View and manage chat history(not completely implemented yet).
 - **Markdown Processing**: Support for Markdown formatting in chat messages.
 - **Code highlighting**: Detects and highlights almost any programming language syntax.
+- **Built-in Search Engine**: Summarizes search results for a query that user typed as a prompt.

 ## Technologies